nils-mathieu/piscine-rust/module-04.md

 output.
 3. If the socket is disconnected, the program stops.

-Errors must be handled properly!
+Errors must be handled properly in both the server and the client!

 ## Exercise 07: PBP